🎁 Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. JOIN NOW! 🔥

 How to Buy / Sell Pi Coin?

-I’m not going to beat around the bush and tell you this straight away - if you’re looking at how to buy or sell Pi coins, you won’t be able to do so.
+I’m not going to beat around the bush and tell you this straight away - if you’re looking to buy or sell Pi coins, it’s finally possible, but only under certain conditions.

 Latest Deal Active Right Now:

-Now, look - I know that if you start googling “buy Pi coin”, “buy Pi network coin”, or something along the lines of “where to buy Pi crypto”, you’ll immediately get bombarded with a ton of conflicting (and sometimes - plain inaccurate) information.
+That said, don’t rush just yet.
+If you Google things like “buy Pi coin”, “buy Pi network coin”, or something along the lines of “where to sell Pi crypto,” you’ll still get bombarded with a lot of conflicting (and sometimes plain inaccurate) information.
 So, I’m here to set the scene for you - let me explain this as clearly and concisely as possible.

 How to buy & sell Pi coin: Pi Network info.

-Now, once you see the coins accumulating in your wallet, the next step is to sell them… Right?
+Now, once you see the coins accumulating in your wallet, the next step is to learn how to sell Pi coin… Right?
 Well, assuming you’re just looking to make a profit, that is.

-Whatever the personal circumstance might be, the truth of the matter is that, as of writing this “How to Buy & Sell Pi Coin” tutorial, you are currently not able to neither buy, nor sell the coins.
+Whatever the personal circumstance might be, the truth of the matter is that, as of writing this “How to Buy & Sell Pi Coin” tutorial, you can’t just transfer your Pi and trade it unless your coins have been migrated to the Open Mainnet.
+To do that, you’ll need to complete KYC and follow the official migration steps.

-What that essentially means is that you’re able to participate in certain Pi Network activities, and contribute to its development, but are not able to “exit the enclosed ecosystem” - e.g. buy Pi crypto, or check how to sell Pi crypto.
+Otherwise, you’re still able to participate in certain Pi Network activities and contribute to its development, but are not able to “exit the enclosed ecosystem” - e.g., buy Pi crypto, or check how to sell Pi crypto.

 Since I’m pretty sure I know what you’re going to say next, let me address the “I saw Pi listed on X exchange” comments.